deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13924/index.md

 > </details>

-> Table 1 presents the number of training, validation, and test samples for various 3D semantic segmentation datasets, including the ARKit LabelMaker dataset, highlighting its significantly larger size compared to existing real-world datasets.
+> Table 1 shows the number of training, validation, and test data samples in several datasets used for 3D semantic segmentation, including the newly generated ARKit LabelMaker dataset.

 {{< table-caption >}}